2024

 - Anthony Grasso, Chief Technology Officer, Titanium Defence NZ

-- Professor Alistar Knott, Professor of Artificial Intelligence at Victoria University of Wellington
+- Prof. Alistar Knott, Professor of Artificial Intelligence at Victoria University of Wellington

 Questions: